 Sometimes it is used along with lime juice and other times by itself.
 The zest from a lime actually brings out a stronger lime flavor in recipes than lime juice.

 A lot of times when you only use lime juice you will lose the flavor during the cooking process.
+If you’re looking for an amazing recipe to use lime zest in, check out blueberry lime scones.

 How to zest a lime